lizihaoleo/Maze-Runner/README.md

 ### Dijkstra
 Dijkstra is an algorithm to guarantee find shortes path in the graph.
-Here is the pesudo code.
+Here is the pseudo code.
 <pre><code>heap = [start] # min-heap
 start.dist = 0 # dist = inf by default
 while heap: